phstc/probot-security-alerts/README.md

-# probot-security-vulnerabilities
+# probot-security-alerts

-> A GitHub App built with [Probot](https://github.com/probot/probot) that File issues for GitHub security vulnerabilities alerts
+> A GitHub App built with [Probot](https://github.com/probot/probot) that File issues for GitHub security alerts

 ## Setup